angular/angular/guides/v9-hammerjs-migration.md

 ### What does the migration do?

-The migration automatically removes HammerJS from the project if HammerJS is not used.
+The migration automatically removes HammerJS from your project if HammerJS is not used.

 Additionally, Angular Material's `GestureConfig` (now deprecated) defined custom HammerJS gestures.
-If the application directly uses any of these gestures, the migration will introduce a new application-specific configuration for these custom gestures, removing the dependency on Angular Material's `GestureConfig`.
+If your application directly uses any of these gestures, the migration will introduce a new application-specific configuration for these custom gestures, removing the dependency on Angular Material's `GestureConfig`.

-Finally, if the application uses any of the custom HammerJS gestures provided by Angular Material's `GestureConfig`, or the default HammerJS gestures, the migration will add an import for Angular's new `HammerModule`, which enabled HammerJS event bindings.
+Finally, if your application uses any of the custom HammerJS gestures provided by Angular Material's `GestureConfig`, or the default HammerJS gestures, the migration will add an import for Angular's new `HammerModule`, which enabled HammerJS event bindings.
 These bindings were previously enabled by default in Angular versions 8 and below.

 If your application provides a custom [`HAMMER_GESTURE_CONFIG`][1] and also references the deprecated Angular Material `GestureConfig`, the migration will print a warning about ambiguous usage.
-The migration cannot migrate the project automatically and manual changes are required.
+The migration cannot migrate your project automatically and manual changes are required.
 Read more [in the dedicated section](#The-migration-reported-ambiguous-usage-What-should-I-do).

 ### How does the schematic remove HammerJS?